370 Instructions

 BASR, Branch and Save Register

-BASSM, Branch and Save and Set Mode
+BASSM, Branch and Save, Set Mode

 BC, Branch on Condition